See the stuck ship in the Suez Canal from space - Space Explored

 Images of the Suez from space

-Companies like Planet Lab, Airbus, and Capella Space have constellations of Earth imaging satellites.
-Normally these are used for management of crops or wildlife.
-In cases of disasters at this scale, the incredible high resolution these satellites can share are amazing.
+Companies like Planet Lab, Airbus, and Capella Space have constellations of Earth-imaging satellites.
+Normally these are used for the management of crops or wildlife.
+In cases of disasters at this scale, the incredibly high resolution these satellites can share is amazing.

 The images can clearly show the reason why the Suez Canal is shut down.
 With the cargo ship stretching from bow to stern across the entire canal, no ships would be able to make it through.
 Reports have shown that this could take weeks to clear up.
 Causing more issues for the worldwide economy to deal with as shortages are already rampant across several industries.